All Articles/

 Texas Climate Factors

 Texas's warm, humid climate creates year-round pest pressure.
-In DFW, Austin, San Antonio, and Tyler regions, expect peak ant activity from March through October.
-Fire ants are particularly aggressive after rainfall when colonies relocate.
+In regions like DFW, Austin, San Antonio, and Tyler, expect peak ant activity from March through October.

 Oklahoma Seasonal Patterns

-In OKC, Tulsa, and Edmond areas, pest pressure typically peaks in late spring and early fall.
-Temperature fluctuations drive pests indoors, making apartment buildings particularly vulnerable during seasonal transitions.
+In OKC, Tulsa, and Edmond, pest pressure peaks in late spring and early fall.
+Temperature fluctuations drive pests indoors.

 Louisiana and Mississippi Gulf Coast

-High humidity in Slidell and New Orleans areas creates ideal conditions for German cockroaches and moisture ants.
-Apartment buildings near water sources face additional challenges with carpenter ants and termites.
+High humidity in Slidell and New Orleans creates ideal conditions for German cockroaches and moisture ants.
+Buildings near water sources face additional challenges with carpenter ants and termites.

 When to Call Professional Help